 After Devon confided in Harmony that he was having some trouble hearing the finer parts of the tracks in editing Angelina's song, Harmony suggested to Tucker that he look further into some Cochlear implant research that his company was already funding to help Devon.
 Devon initially refused help from Tucker when he found out, but Harmony and Neil talked him into giving Tucker a chance to help his son.
 Devon was scheduled for surgery, and Tucker let Devon use his private jet to go to Dallas.
 Devon asked Neil and Harmony to accompany him.
 Katherine thanked Tucker for doing this for his son, and Tucker touched Katherine lovingly, and said "Thanks, Mom."
 Later Tucker convinced Devon to allow him to go along, saying that he needed to be there "to make sure everything goes all right."

-Katherine decided to step down and turn the chairmanship of the 2012 Arts Council gala over to Chloe and Abby.
-They both accepted, but clashed immediately.
-On May first, Katherine and Murphy celebrated their third wedding anniversary back with the old gang at Joe's Diner.
+In 2012, Katherine decided to step down and turn her annual chairmanship of the Arts Council gala over to Chloe and Abby Newman.
+On May first of that year, Katherine and Murphy celebrated their third wedding anniversary back with the old gang at Joe's Diner.

 The theme of the 2012 annual Chancellor 4th of July pool party/barbeque turned out to be forgiveness.
-While Murphy tended the grill, Devon forgave Katherine and Tucker, with Roxanne and Ana beaming their approval.
-Ashley had forgiven Tucker so they attended together, and Sofia told Neil that if he wanted Harmony he needed to pursue her.
-Harmony tried to reconcile with Ashley, but she refused to forgive her.
+While Murphy tended the grill, Devon forgave Katherine and Tucker, with his girlfriend Roxanne and sister Ana beaming their approval.

 After Katherine found out that Tucker had known the location of the presumed dead Victor Newman, and used that information to manipulate Sharon into taking over the company to influence the Newman stock, plus had been responsible for Victor nearly being killed, Katherine made derogatory comments to Tucker, and Devon told him that he was not a good person.
 Katherine told him that she had been proud that Tucker McCall, her son, had built his own empire without her help.
 She had been honored to pass on her legacy, but had now decided to cut Tucker out of her will, and told him it now would go to his son, Devon, instead.

-Tucker asked Jill to return to from Australia to rescue Katherine from returning to the CEO position at Chancellor.
+Tucker asked Jill to return to from Australia to rescue Katherine who had decided to come out of retirement and return to the CEO position at Chancellor.
 Although suspicious of Tucker's motives, Jill was able to convince Katherine of their concern for Katherine's heath and that she cared.
 The three met over lunch where Jill proposed that she and Katherine become Co-CEO's of Chancellor, and Katherine agreed.

 Katherine caught Tucker sneaking out after spending the night with Jill.
 Jill took up for Tucker and tried to get Katherine to reconcile with him.
 While arguing Katherine had a heart episode, and Jill thinking she was faking again, walked away.
 But she came back later, and was able to awaken Katherine who said she merely had a headache.
 Tucker showed up at the Chancellor Estate Christmas 2012 with gifts for Delia, Jill, and Katherine.
 Jill helped him to get Katherine to agree to have dinner with him.
 Jill warned Tucker that her doctor had told her to cut out stress in her life, so he had better behave.
 Katherine ended up telling Tucker that he could regain her favor only if he could prove himself to Devon.

 Tucker interrupted Katherine and Murphy on their dinner date, causing Murphy to get so upset that he started to choke.
 Tucker saved Murphy, and Katherine thanked and hugged Tucker.
-Tucker admitted to Katherine that he knew he needed to change, that he realized he had chased away Ashley, the only person he had ever connected with.
-And that he needed to get to know his mother and his son, and would never stop trying.
+Tucker admitted to Katherine that he knew he needed to change, and that he needed to get to know his mother and his son, and would never stop trying.
 Tucker made a deal with Victor to sell him half his shares of Newman stock, enough for Victor to regain control, to make amends to Katherine.
 Victor accepted the deal but warned Tucker not to double cross Katherine.